Learn how to make an adorable Tooth Fairy Garden with Dollar Tree and found items.

 - A Dollar Tree plastic motor oil pan (spray painted and used as the planter)

-Then we started on the house.
-It took a little bit of cutting and reworking to get the house the right size.
-If you’re interested in making your own Miniature House attached is the template we used.
+With our supplies in hand, we started by making a house.
+It took a little bit of cutting and reworking to get the house the right size so we made a template for you!

-The wishing well base is made from cardboard too.
-My kids glued shells and pine cone pieces onto the wishing well but you could use anything.
+Next, we made a wishing well out of cardboard.
+My kids glued shells and pine cone pieces onto the wishing well with Dollar Tree tacky glue but you could use any decorations you like.
 I thought about using sticks or even little buttons.

 This was such a fun project.
-The kids and I worked on it a little at a time so it took about two weeks to complete.
+We worked on it a little at a time so it took about two weeks to complete.
+If you’d like to more unique fairy garden ideas and DIYs, check out my post…Inspiring Fairy Garden Ideas and Easy DIYs.